thechickpea/gettingandcleaningdata_courseproject/Codebook.md

 [88] "Angle(Z,GravityMean)"

+## Independent tidydata:

 To generate an independent tidy data set with the average of each variable for each activity and each subject.

 First I have to define the measure variables, we want all but the subject and activity, which are our id variables.
 I created the vector:
-variables <- as.vector(names(mydata[,3:88])) ## contains the names of the measurement variables
++ variables <- as.vector(names(mydata[,3:88])) ## contains the names of the measurement variables

-meltdata: is the melted data that contains the average for each activity and each subject
++ meltdata: is the melted data that contains the average for each activity and each subject
-tidydata: is the data created for submission, this comes from the meltdata set.
++ tidydata: is the data created for submission, this comes from the meltdata set.